Quantum-confined Stark effect: Optical modulation

-Quantum-confined Stark effect most promising application lies in its ability to perform optical modulation in the near infrared spectral range, which is of great interest for silicon photonics and down-scaling of optical interconnects.
+Quantum-confined Stark effect's most promising application lies in its ability to perform optical modulation in the near infrared spectral range, which is of great interest for silicon photonics and down-scaling of optical interconnects.

 A QCSE based electro-absorption modulator consists of a PIN structure where the instrinsic region contains multiple quantum wells and acts as a waveguide for the carrier signal.
 An electric field can be induced perpendicularly to the quantum wells by applying an external, reverse bias to the PIN diode, causing QCSE.
 This mechanism can be employed to modulate wavelengths below the band gap of the unbiased system and within the reach of the QCSE induced redshift.

 Although first demonstrated in GaAs/AlxGa1-xAs quantum wells, QCSE started to generate interest after its demonstration in Ge/SiGe.
 Differently from III/V semiconductors, Ge/SiGe quantum well stacks can be epitaxially grown on top of a silicon substrate, provided the presence of some buffer layer in between the two.
 This is a decisive advantage as it allows Ge/SiGe QCSE to be integrated with CMOS technology and silicon photonics systems.

 Germanium is an indirect gap semiconductor, with a bandgap of 0.66 eV.
 However it also has a relative minimum in the conduction band at the $\Gamma$ point, with a direct bandgap of 0.8 eV, which corresponds to a wavelength of 1550 nm.
 QCSE in Ge/SiGe quantum wells can therefore be used to modulate light at 1.55 $\mu m$, which is crucial for silicon photonics applications as 1.55 $\mu m$ is the optical fiber`s transparency window and the most extensively employed wavelength for telecommunications.

 By fine tuning material parameters such as quantum well depth, biaxial strain and silicon content in the well, it is also possible to tailor the optical band gap of the Ge/SiGe quantum well system to modulate at 1310 nm, which also corresponds to a transparency window for optical fibers.